Greetings, seekers of builds!

 Craft items with Reduced Freeze Duration (bonus is provided by Malmouth blacksmith in Steelcap District).

 About Resistance Reduction.
-Total amount is ~93% for Physical (-10% from Matriarch ring, -8% from Deathstalker pet aura, -25% from Guardians of Empyrion aura, -32% from Assassin’s Blade constellation and flat 18 from Terrify modifier of War Cry skill) and ~85% for Bleeding (-10% from Deathstalker pet aura, -25% from Guardians of Empyrion aura, -32% from Huntress constellation and flat 18 from Terrify modifier of War Cry skill).
+Total amount is ~83% for Physical (-8% from Deathstalker pet aura, -25% from Guardians of Empyrion aura, -32% from Assassin’s Blade constellation and flat 18 from Terrify modifier of War Cry skill) and ~85% for Bleeding (-10% from Deathstalker pet aura, -25% from Guardians of Empyrion aura, -32% from Huntress constellation and flat 18 from Terrify modifier of War Cry skill).
 Not the best, but good enough.

-Charge through Blitz/Violent Delights, War Cry to apply Damage Reduction/RR to enemies and swipe everything you see with Blade Arc.
+Charge through Blitz/Violent Delights, War Cry to apply Damage Reduction/RR to enemies and swipe everything you see with Blade Arc, use Blitz for extra healing from Dryad when needed/against lifeleech-resistant targets.
 Ascension for damage boost/flat damage absorption.
 Overguard for extra toughness (it reduces your damage, so I do not recommend using it constantly).
 Remember - it is a fighter build, not a tank, so do not be too arrogant.
 Sometimes you need Energy potions.

-Avatar of Mogdrogen (pretty hard, potions are shown in the video, one augment for fire+lightning Resistance.
-Forgot to use Elixir of the Ancients )
+Avatar of Mogdrogen (old video) (pretty hard, potions are shown in the video, one augment for fire+lightning Resistance.
+Forgot to use Elixir of the Ancients ).

 Overall this build is not tanky enough for Celestials.
 For SR and other stuff (did not try Crucible) it is decent.
-If only it was tankier.
 Damage-wise it is not as bad as I thought.
 So my feelings are mixed .
 But I like it.
 This is my favorite class combination, and gameplay is satisfying.
 And yes, remove Terrify effect from War Cry modifier, it is annoying!

 Thank you for reading this topic.
-Hope you glean some useful information from it if you want to try one-handed Blade Arc concept as well.
+Hope you have gleaned some useful information from it if you want to try one-handed Blade Arc concept as well.
 Feedback/critique is welcomed as always.